0xDatapunk/Bridge-Bug-Tracker/README.md

-# L2/Bridge Bug Tracker
+# Bridge Bug Tracker

-A community-maintained collection of bugs, vulnerabilities, and exploits in L2/Bridges.
+A community-maintained collection of bugs, vulnerabilities, and exploits in cross chain bridges.

-L2/Bridges are scaling Ethereum.
-By their nature, they have also become honey pots for exploits, potentially with high severity impact.
-This bugs tracker lists frameworks, actual bugs, and selected audits in the hope of making L2/Bridges more secure.
-These lists can be used as a reference for developers, auditors, and security tool makers.
+Layer 2s, the most popular scaling solution for Ethereum at the moment, would not be possible without bridges.
+By their nature, bridges have become honey pots for exploits, occasionally with critical severity impact.
+This repo consolidates past exploited bridge bugs along with various bridge security resources in one place in the hope of making bridges more secure.
+These resources can be used as a reference for developers, auditors, and security tool makers.

 #### Contributing
 If you would like to contribute, there are two ways to do so: